thatcr/graphty/README.rst

 -------

-Distributed under the terms of the MIT_ license, *Snake Shifter* is free and open source software.
+Distributed under the terms of the MIT_ license, *Grafty* is free and open source software.

 Issues